sineadli20/my-notion/README.md

 - Todo

 Timeblocking/boxing.
 Uses Gridstack.
 Drag and resize blocks with a task + a checkbox over timeslots (24 hours), and edit the blocks in a popover.
-Uses a Richtext editor to allow for checkboxes.
+Uses a Richtext editor to allow for checkboxes in the notes.
 You can import events from Google calendar.

 - Habits